How Much Humidity Do You Need For Ageing Homemade Cheese?

 In low-humidity conditions, the lack of moisture can reduce microbial activity, slowing down these biochemical processes.
 This affects not only the formation of the rind but also the development of complex flavours, since the bacteria and moulds responsible for flavour development become less active.

-4. Salt and Ionic Interactions
+4. Salt and ionic interactions

 Salt on the cheese surface interacts with water molecules, affecting osmosis and water retention.
 In high-humidity environments, salt ions attract water molecules, helping retain moisture at the surface and ensuring a more balanced rind development.